On this page

 Amplitude RBAC concepts

 Amplitude's RBAC contains three main layers: Roles, Permissions, and Actions.
-Roles contain permissions, and Permissions contain actions.
-An action is a singular task, editing a metric, or creating an annotation.
+Roles contain permissions, and permissions contain actions.
+An action is a single task, such as editing a metric or creating an annotation.

 Roles